School Transportation Frequently Asked Questions

 15. If my school vehicle or school bus is equipped with wheel chair seating positions, how do I determine what the maximum seating capacity is for my vehicle?

-For the purpose of determining Vehicle Type (i.e., school bus versus a school vehicle), a wheelchair seating position counts as four regular passenger seating positions.
+Vehicle Type (i.e., school bus versus a school vehicle), a wheelchair seating position counts as four regular passenger seating positions.
 To qualify as a school vehicle, a vehicle could never have more than two wheel chair positions, as this would count as eight seating positions.

 For determining maximum vehicle occupancy, a wheel chair seating position counts as one vehicle occupant.